jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

 ### Admin User
 If the user signs in with "admin" rol, instead of going to profile view, he will go to Admin View.
 In this view shown all users, movies and orders are shown with their respective fields.
-From here, admin can manage everything directly over database.
+From here, **admin can manage everything directly over database**.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/admin.jpg)